b1llg/vprom/reports/weekly/week01_reading_notes.md

 ### Simo and Hughes
 4. How does the 1D friction model relate to plasticity?
+- The simple friction/slip model takes into acound the elasticity of a spring (for the elastic part) and a sliping part that is not going back (for the plastic part).
+So, when a stress is applied the elastic part takes as much as it can, and once the limit of the friction element is reached (analogy of yield stress), the part starts to slip and keep this displacement as long as the stress keep rising (hardening) or beeing constant (perfectly plastic)
 5. What are the **loading/unloading conditions**
+- Loading is when f=0, unloading is when f<0.
+Where $f(\sigma)=|\sigma|-[\sigma_{y}+K\alpha]<=0$
 6. What is **return mapping**
+- When the actual stress state is returned to the yield surface after an initial guess.
+The initial guess is most likely the Young's modulus times the equivalent strain.
+When the strain is high enough, this make f >= 0 for a moment (with the initial guess) and then returned to the yield surface

 ## Confusing concept
+- Difference between associative and non associative
+- The physical signifiance of $\lambda$ the plastic multiplier(Dunn)/slip rate(Simo)
+- When is f(sigma)=0 supposed to happen so that the Kuhn-Tucker condition is respected

 ## Questions for next
 - How is the isotropic hardening behavior changing for multiaxial stress state?
 Formulas used are all based on uniaxial stress state.